 15. Directions for requesting emergency assistance.

 - Another essential thing is to keep updated equipment and medicines in the first-aid kits.
-The employer has to examine the first aid kit for construction site every week, and the kit should place in a waterproof container.
+The employer has to examine the first-aid box every week, and the kit should place in a waterproof container.

 - A most crucial part of a medical emergency is to get an ambulance or professional help on time.
 Either the workplace is in the reach of a 911 emergency or not.
 Make sure to have sources to reach 911 as soon as possible.

-Training for first-aid is extremely crucial.
-The notable institutions who provide such trainings are American Heart Association, American Red Cross, National Safety Council.
-Besides them, there are many private organizations that are training individuals in providing effective first-aids.
-These institutes offer standard and advanced first-aid courses.
+Training for first-aid is most meaningful.
+The notable institutions are American Heart Association, American Red Cross, National Safety Council.
+Along with them and private organizations are also offering training courses.
+They offered standard and advanced first-aid courses.

 Students receive two certificates at the end of the course after completing the written and practical exam (adult CPR and First-aid).
 Among many parts of training, the key focus of an instructor is to train students for fast response to first-aid accidents.